schonny/bedrock-api-server/README.md

 - `say-to-server` - Passes a message to the players on the bedrock-server.
 - `send-command` - Sends a Minecraft-command to the bedrock-server.
 This endpoint allows you to execute commands on the server remotely.
 - `get-server-details` - Provides all information about a server.
-- `start-server-simple` - Starts a server as it was last running.
-Only with specified server-name.
+- `start-server-simple` - Starts a server as it was last running and without rewriting the server-properties.
 - `start-all-server` - Try to start all servers as they were last running.
 - `stop-all-server` - All running Bedrock servers will be stopped.